ishookie/CMOS_Characterization/README.md

 ## Quantum Efficiency
 Quantum Efficiency (QE) is the measure of how many incident photons are converted into electrons in a sensor.
 If a sensor was exposed to 100 photons and produced 70 electrons it would have a QE of 70%.

+### Equipment
+Light Source - Newport 780 Lamp Supply:
+Just a basic lamp and power source to input light in to the monochromator.
+The main thing is that it has to monochromatic meaning its relativly stable and outputs all wavelengths of light.

+Monochromator - Oriel 1/8 m Cornerstone Monochromator Model 74000:
+This is used to select certain wavelengths of light.
+It has a diffraction grating inside which moves to output only certain wavelengths.
+I am only concerned with visible wavelengths.
+(400-700nm)

+Lens - THORLABS AC254 (D = 25.4mm, F = 45.0mm):
+A simple lens is used.
+This is to focus light coming out of the monochromator onto the DUT.
+It should have a coating on it permissible to visible wavelengths 400-700nm

+Photodiode - Newport Model 818-SL:
+A calibrated photodiode that outputs a power in watts based upon incident light.

+Powermeter - Newport Optical Power Meter Model 1830-C:
+Used to read values from the photodiode.

+### Setup

 ### Procedure

+## Linearity